Frequently Asked Questions

 Q: What do you need from me when you tune the piano?

 A: I need relative peace and quiet, since I will be working for an hour or so intently listening to the sounds from your piano.
 It may seem a bit noisy as I play notes loudly over and over again, so you may want to find somewhere else to go in your home while I’m there!
 The washer and dryer, noisy TVs, clanking dishes, playing kids, and barking dogs make my job more difficult.
 I’m kid friendly (I raised three of my own), but I generally don’t need their “help” while I’m working.
-I’m happy to give a brief demonstration of how the piano works, though.
-Most people get bored after five minutes watching me tune.
+I’m happy to give a demonstration of how the piano works, though.

 Don’t adjust the heating or cooling much within an hour of my arrival… I don’t want the piano temperature changing while tuning.
-If you have a collection of breakables on your piano, I appreciate your assistance in having these removed ahead of time.
+Please remove your collections of photos and treasures from the piano ahead of time.
 The piano generally does not need to be moved away from the wall for tuning.
-I do need a reasonable amount of room to work at the front of the piano, and good lighting is appreciated too.
+I do need a reasonable amount of space around the front of the piano, and good lighting is appreciated too.

 Q: Why should I call you when someone else is cheaper?
 All I need is a regular piano tuning…

-A: Unlike dentists and electricians, there are no government required certifications for piano technicians.
-So… choose someone who has passed all the entrance requirements to be a RPT member of the Piano Technicians Guild, and who has earned the trust and respect of professional teachers, schools, and musicians for a long time.
-Paying a second time to have the same work redone demonstrates that the lowest price isn’t necessarily the most economical.
-We sometimes follow up after unqualified people work on pianos… this isn’t a do it yourself project.
-Professional level piano service requires experienced technical and musical understanding, and of course, personal integrity.
+A: Unlike dentists and accountants, there’s no official requirement for piano technicians.
+Wherever you live, I suggest choosing someone who has voluntarily passed all the entrance requirements to be a full RPT Piano Technicians Guild member: continued in training, who has earned the trust and respect of professional teachers, schools, and musicians for a long time.
+I have often followed up after poorly trained technicians, witnessing dirty, out of tune pianos that were just supposedly “tooned”.
+Paying again after getting the lowest price isn’t economical.
+Professional level piano service requires a trained, skilled, experienced, and ethical technician.

 Q: What is the PTG (Piano Technicians Guild)?